 The reality is that even a small data-focused business unit can make major contributions across the organization.
 Thanks to increasingly powerful software solutions that can be implemented out of the box and customized to suit, it doesn’t take a hundred-man IT department to build and maintain the systems to capture customer and performance data and leverage them into results.

-Most of the cloud platforms like AWS, Azure, and Google provide built-in analytical and AI technologies which don't require the purchase of additional software.
-It's part of your package and the scalability and processing power is better than you will ever experience in your own server environments.
+Most of the cloud platforms like AWS, Azure, and Google provide built-in analytical and AI technologies that don’t require the purchase of additional software.
+Its part of your package and the scalability and processing power is better than you will ever experience in your own server environments.

 Myth: There’s no way we can catch up.